trustbloc/sandbox/README.md

 # stops the k8s cluster
 make minikube-down

+# undeploys all the components without bringing down minikube
+make undeploy-all

+# deploys all the components provided minikube is up
+make deploy-all
 ```

 The SSL CA cert located inside `~/.trustbloc-k8s/local/certs/` need to be imported to system cert chain.